-Ellie is the Green Party’s parliamentary candidate for North Herefordshire in the 2017 General Election.
-She’s local, energetic, and principled – and she’s determined to challenge the Conservatives on their damaging cuts and risky hard Brexit.
-Ellie writes: –
+Ellie is the Green Party’s parliamentary candidate for North Herefordshire in the 2019 General Election.
+She’s local, energetic, and principled – and she’s determined to challenge the Conservatives on their damaging cuts, their disastrous inaction on climate change and their plan for a risky hard Brexit.

-Ellie lives in the constituency at Canon Frome near Ledbury, on an organic farm.
-She and her husband Bryn have two teenage sons who attend John Masefield High School in Ledbury and play for several local sports teams.
-Ellie worked in Hereford for many years for a local charity, and she’s also volunteered locally as a primary school governor, a Home-Start volunteer, and treasurer of a housing association.
+Ellie lives in the constituency at Canon Frome near Ledbury, on an organic farm and is Member of the European Parliament for the West Midlands.
+She worked in Hereford for many years for a local charity, and she’s also volunteered locally as a primary school governor, a Home-Start volunteer, and treasurer of a housing association.
 Ellie has spent 20 years working in charities and education, including co-ordinating a group of MPs in Parliament, tackling fuel poverty in East London, and supporting peace-building in Northern Uganda.
 She’s also been an academic at the Universities of Birmingham and Sheffield, and she has a PhD in international development.
-Currently she works for Voluntary Service Overseas.
 In her spare time she enjoys gardening, hill-walking, and playing in a local folk band.